ALifeIsStrange/CatDefender.info/Terms of Service.md

 # CatDefenderTeam Terms of Service:

 **You need to not violates [Discord's ToS](https://discord.com/terms) and/or [Comunity Guidelines](https://discord.com/guidelines),
-if we see what u violates our rules, or discord rules,
+if we see what you violates our rules, or discord rules,
 we can add you to bot blacklist, even if you have premium,
 we can revoke your permissions to use these features and use our bot
 if we see that you are violating our rules or discord rules**